rkumar0206/k8-gen-ai-plugin/README.md

 }
 ```
 2. Create `k8-gen-config.json` file in root directory of your project.
-- Use below json file to generate files according to your need
+- Use below json to generate files according to your need

 ```json